Yeb02/RECURSIVE_NODES/README.md

 &nbsp;
 ##### KNOWN BUGS: None, but partial evaluation and gradient guided mutations are for now incompatible and will cause a crash.
+##### IN PROGRESS: feed forward DNN memory with inline gradient descent, (generalized) mating.
-##### TODO: Save a model or a population, with boost.serialize.
-Then heap defragmentation.
+##### TODO: New visuals.
+Save a model or a population, with boost.serialize.
+And use it for heap defragmentation.
 &nbsp;

+## USER GUIDE
+&nbsp;
-Several variants of the algorithm are implemented, change the active preprocessor directives in config.h to compile a custom version.
+#### Several variations of the algorithm are implemented, change the active preprocessor directives in config.h to compile a custom version.
 More info in the file.
+The project can be compiled into an executable or a dll.
+&nbsp;

-The program can be compiled into an executable, to experiment on the implemented c++ trials.
-As of now, 3 trials are implemented: XoR with memorization, gym's cartpole, and T-Maze.
+With the executable, one can experiment with the algorithm, and use all of its features.
+It can be tested on the implemented c++ trials.
+As of now, 5 trials are implemented: XoR with memorization, gym's cartpole, T-Maze, N-Links pendulum, and Key-value memorization.
 More to come !

-It can also be compiled into a dll, to use in python with ctypes.
-One can then evaluate the algorithm on any python trial, like on openAI's gym's for instance.
+The dll has limited features, especially when it comes to the evolutionary algorithm.
+It is meant to be used in python with ctypes, for benchmarking on openAI's gym's (now gymnasium) for instance.
 A demo can be found in python\gym_cartpole.py.

-It is still in developpement, so stick close to the demo's architecture if you dont want to run into undefined behaviours.
+#### Example run:

+- Compile a Release dll (Project Properties -> Configurations Properties -> General -> Configuration Type).
+- Open a command prompt and navigate to the RECURSIVE_NODES folder.
+(Not the "python" subfolder)
+ - Run `python python\gym_cartpole.py`

+&nbsp;

 ## Visual studio 2022 setup:

-ISO C++20 because [branch predictor hints](https://en.cppreference.com/w/cpp/language/attributes/likely) are used to speed up network evaluation.
+&nbsp;

+ISO C++20 is required.
 To switch between dll and exe, go to Project Properties -> Configurations Properties -> General -> Configuration Type.

-The project requires SFML 2.5. if you wish to display the evolved topology.
-(It can be toggled on and off with the DRAWING preprocessor directive before building.)
+The project requires SFML 2.5, if you wish to display the evolved topology.
+(It can be toggled on and off with the DRAWING  preprocessor directive in config.h before building.)

 If SFML is used, the following DLLs must be placed in the same folder as the built file, whether compiling a .exe or a .dll :

+&nbsp;

 ### In debug mode, in RECURSIVE_NODES\x64\Debug: